Advertiser Disclosure

 • Apple Pay doesn't charge fees to use

-• Digital wallet services for Apple users
+• Best digital wallet for Apple users

 • Fees vary by payment processor